FRC3636/docs/src/wpilib/commands-and-subsystems.md

 In WPILib, commands implement the [`Command`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html) interface, which looks something like this:

+// Probably don't need to show what the command class looks like.
+IDK if it will be helpful

 ```java
 public interface Command {
     // this method is called periodically while the command is running